The basic geometry of Witt vectors, II: Spaces: Introduction

 \spacesubsec{Preservation of properties by $\wnus{n}$}

-We spend some time looking at whether various properties of algebraic spaces and maps are preserved by $\wnus{n}$.
-Rather than state the results formally, I have arranged them into charts in figures 1 and 2.
-(Note that, as in~\cite{Borger:BGWV-I}, we use normalized indexing throughout.
-So our $p$-typical Witt functor $W_n$ is what is traditionally denoted $W_{n+1}$.)
+We will spend some time looking at whether common properties of algebraic spaces and maps are preserved by $\wnus{n}$.
+Rather than state the results formally, I have arranged them into tables 1 and 2.
+(Note that we use normalized indexing throughout.
+So our $p$-typical Witt functor $W_n$ is what is traditionally denoted $W_{n+1}$.
+The reasons for this are explained in~\cite{Borger:BGWV-I},~2.5.)

-Many of these results in the $p$-typical case are folklore or have appeared elsewhere.
-(See, for example, Bloch~\cite{Bloch:dRW}, Illusie~\cite{Illusie:dRW}, or Langer--Zink~\cite{Langer-Zink:dRW}.)
-Perhaps the most interesting part of these theorems is that while smoothness over $S$ and regularity are essentially never preserved by $\wnus{n}$, being Cohen--Macaulay always is.
-As with the work of Ekedahl and Illusie on $p$-typical Witt vectors of $\bF_p$-schemes \cite{Ekedahl:dRW-I}\cite{Ekedahl:dRW-II}\cite{Illusie:dRW-1016}, this has implications for Grothendieck duality and de\ Rham--Witt theory, but I will not pursue them here.
+Several results in the $p$-typical case are folklore or have appeared elsewhere.
+See, for example, Bloch~\cite{Bloch:dRW}, Illusie~\cite{Illusie:dRW}, or Langer--Zink~\cite{Langer-Zink:dRW}.
+Perhaps the most interesting of them is that while smoothness over $S$ and regularity are essentially never preserved by $\wnus{n}$, being Cohen--Macaulay always is.
+As with the work of Ekedahl and Illusie on $p$-typical Witt vectors of $\bF_p$-schemes \cite{Ekedahl:dRW-I}\cite{Ekedahl:dRW-II}\cite{Illusie:dRW-1016}, this has implications for Grothendieck duality and de\ Rham--Witt theory, but we will not consider them here.

 \spacesubsec{Preservation of properties by $\wnls{n}$}